Senate eyes R&D bill to counter China, bolster manufacturing

 Other measures spell out national security concerns and target money laundering schemes or cyberattacks by entities on behalf of the government of China.
 There are also “buy America” provisions for infrastructure projects in the U.S.

-Taken together, the innovation act is a collection of bills that span several Senate committees.
-It has been a priority for Schumer, the Democratic leader who has long advocated a tougher approach to China.
+Taken together, the innovation act has been a priority for Schumer, the Democratic leader who has long advocated a tougher approach to China.
 He and Young struck up a conversation about teaming up on a bill during workouts at the Senate gym, lawmakers said.

 It's unclear whether the measure would find support in the Democratic-led House.